 Maintaining 6 feet of distance from other persons, whenever possible

-Wearing of facemasks\
+Wearing of facemasks

 Frequent hand washing with soap and warm water or use of an alcohol-based hand sanitizer

 Types of PPE to Use and When

 All types of PPE and face coverings used by staff and youth in DYS Residential Programs and District Offices/community-based contacts are to be provided by DYS or Provider organizations.
 Staff and youth should not be using their own personal PPE or face coverings.
 Any exceptions must be approved by DYS Central Office Administration.